stsiarzhanau/eslint-config-nextjs-typescript/README.md

       + "lint": "eslint [your options] [directories to lint]" },

+## Usage with React projects not based on Next.js

+If you are using this config in a React project not based on Next.js, you can extend from `@stsiarzhanau/nextjs-typescript/core` instead of the default `@stsiarzhanau/nextjs-typescript` export.
+This will exclude Next.js specific rules:

+    {
+      "extends": "@stsiarzhanau/nextjs-typescript/core",
+      "parserOptions": {
+        "project": ["./tsconfig.json"]
+      }
+    }

 ## Additional configuration

 This config uses type aware rules from `@typescript-eslint/eslint-plugin`.
 That means the plugin uses your `tsconfig.json` to understand project structure.
 If you have a single `tsconfig.json` in the root directory, you are good to go.
 If you have more complex custom project structure you'll need to override [`parserOptions.project`](https://typescript-eslint.io/packages/parser#project) and/or [`parserOptions.tsconfigRootDir`](https://typescript-eslint.io/packages/parser#tsconfigrootdir) config options.
 This may also require changing ESLint configuration file format to `.eslintrc.js`.